JuliaPlots/MakieGallery.jl/docs/src/makielayout/tutorial.md

 ## Multiple Axes

-This looks nice already, but we want another axis with a cosine this time, to the right of the one we have.
+This looks nice already, but we want another axis with a second dataset, to the right of the one we have.
 Currently our layout has one row and one cell, and only one LAxis inside of it: